Foods To Eat in the Second Trimester - Baby Chick

 Vitamin B12 containing foods

-Vitamin B12 is a nutrient that some people (about 6% of the population) are deficient in.2 The lack of these vitamins has been shown to be detrimental to fertility.
-Also, research shows a link between low maternal vitamin B12 during pregnancy and insulin resistance in children at age six, highlighting the importance of adequate nutrient intake for both the short and long-term health of your baby.3 Excellent sources of B12 include meat, fish (such as cod or salmon), dairy products (milk, cheese), and eggs.
+Vitamin B12 is a nutrient that some people (about 6% of the population) are deficient in.2 The lack of these vitamins is detrimental to fertility.12 Also, research shows a link between low maternal vitamin B12 during pregnancy and insulin resistance in children at age 6, highlighting the importance of adequate nutrient intake for your baby’s short- and long-term health.3 Excellent sources of B12 include meat, fish (such as cod or salmon), dairy products (milk and cheese), and eggs.13

 Foods High in Zinc on the table.

-It is essential to consume enough zinc during pregnancy due to its critical role in cell and protein development and DNA synthesis.
-Research shows low levels of zinc have been linked to the development of gestational diabetes.4 Good sources of zinc include fortified breakfast cereals, lamb, ground beef, turkey, Alaskan king crab, tofu, and pumpkin seeds.
+Consuming enough zinc during pregnancy is essential due to its critical role in cell and protein development and DNA synthesis.
+Research has linked low zinc levels to the development of gestational diabetes.4 Good sources of zinc include fortified breakfast cereals, lamb, ground beef, turkey, Alaskan king crab, tofu, and pumpkin seeds.14

 3. Eat Peppers as a Midday Snack!